Toward an affordable density-based measure for the quality of a coupled cluster calculation: Results and Discussion

 The $r_I$ ratio monotonically decreases with increasing basis set, which makes sense, as the dynamical correlation energy will keep increasing with basis set expansion even past the point where the nondynamical energy is clearly converged.
 With the cc-pVQZ basis set, the RMS ratio is 0.389, compared to 0.418 for cc-pVTZ, 0.475 for cc-pVDZ, and 0.492 for cc-pVDZ(p,s).

 What about higher-order connected triples, i.e., the difference between CCSDT and CCSD(T)?
 As can be seen in the Supporting Information, not only is their contribution quite small, but it tapers off with increasing basis set.
-For W4-11closed, $\Delta I_{ND}$[$T_3$-(T)]/cc-pVTZ decays from 0.00279 RMS for cc-pVDZ(p,s) via 0.00165 for cc-pVDZ and 0.00153 for cc-pVTZ to 0.00150 for cc-pVQZ, but all these values drop down to 0.0005 if \ce{C2} and \ce{BN} are eliminated.
-In these strongly multireference species, the exaggerated impact of (T) is corrected downward by a strongly \emph{negative} $\Delta I_{ND}$[$T_3$-(T)]/cc-pVTZ.
+For W4-11closed, $\Delta \overline{I_{\rm ND}}$[$T_3$-(T)] decays from 0.00279 RMS for cc-pVDZ(p,s) via 0.00165 for cc-pVDZ and 0.00153 for cc-pVTZ to 0.00150 for cc-pVQZ, but all these values drop down to 0.0005 if \ce{C2} and \ce{BN} are eliminated.
+In these strongly multireference species, the exaggerated impact of (T) is corrected downward by a strongly \emph{negative} $\Delta \overline{I_{\rm ND}}$[$T_3$-(T)].

-For $\Delta I_{ND}$[(Q)], one would intuitively expect basis set sensitivity to be weaker.
+For $\Delta \overline{I_{\rm ND}}$[(Q)], one would intuitively expect basis set sensitivity to be weaker.
 Yet, while small, it is nonzero.
-RMS difference between cc-pVTZ and cc-pVDZ is a measly 0.0004, but that still amounts to one-quarter of the RMS value for the $\Delta I_{ND}$[(Q)/cc-pVTZ] diagnostic, 0.0016.
-Admittedly, the latter is comparable to the likely basis set incompleteness in the $I_{ND}$[(T)] diagnostic.
+RMS difference between cc-pVTZ and cc-pVDZ is a measly 0.0004, but that still amounts to one-quarter of the RMS value for $\Delta \overline{I_{\rm ND}}$[(Q)/cc-pVTZ], 0.0016.
+Admittedly, the latter is comparable to the likely basis set incompleteness in $\overline{I_{\rm ND}}$[(T)].

-While we are at it, let us consider the basis set sensitivity of the Stanton DAD diagnostic.
-At the CCSD/cc-pVTZ level, the RMS DAD is 0.01163; the RMS difference with cc-pVQZ is just 0.00047, indicating the cc-pVTZ values are basically converged in terms of the basis set. cc-pVDZ has an RMS difference of 0.00163, which is still good enough for diagnostic purposes; cc-pVDZ(p,s) has an RMS difference of 0.00619, about half the RMS DAD.
+While we are at it, let us consider the basis set sensitivity of the Stanton DAD correlation measure.
+At the CCSD/cc-pVTZ level, the RMS DAD is 0.01152; the RMS difference with cc-pVQZ is just 0.00047, indicating the cc-pVTZ DAD values are basically converged in terms of the basis set. cc-pVDZ has an RMS difference with cc-pVQZ of 0.00182, which is still good enough for spotting problematic systems; cc-pVDZ(p,s) has an RMS difference of 0.00639, over half the RMS DAD.

-At the CCSDT/cc-pVTZ level, the RMS DAD is 0.00372 for the W4-11 subset; the RMS difference (RMS$\Delta$) with cc-pVDZ is 0.00036, clearly still usable, but cc-pVDZ(p,s) with RMS$\Delta$=0.00148 is not.
+At the CCSDT/cc-pVTZ level, the RMS DAD is 0.00373 for the W4-11 subset; the RMS difference (RMS$\Delta$) with cc-pVDZ is 0.00037, clearly still usable, but cc-pVDZ(p,s) with RMS$\Delta$=0.00176 is not.
 The partial cc-pVQZ results, with RMS$\Delta$=0.00013, indicate again that cc-pVTZ DAD is satisfyingly converged with the basis set.